 Don’t be afraid to ask for discounts.
-Some law firms may cut you a break if you pay in advance or submit payments within a certain number of days.
+Some business law firms in Los Angeles may cut you a break if you pay in advance or submit payments within a certain number of days.
 Even something as little as a five percent discount on legal fees can save thousands of dollars at the end of the year.

 Always Be Prepared